Sun, Moon and Morning Star: Summary

 One night, the three daughters of a poor couple talk to each other: the oldest wants to marry the royal cook so she can eat the finest meals; the middle one wants to marry the royal treasurer to be rich, and the youngest wants to marry the king's son and bear him three children, the Sun, the Moon and the Morning Star.

-Unbeknowst to them, the prince, that night, was spying on them.
+Unbeknownst to them, the prince, that night, was spying on them.
 The next morning, the prince calls them to court and orders them to repeat their wishes.
 The prince marries the youngest sister and, eight months later, has to go to war.
 While he is away, the queen mother replaces her three grandchildren for a puppy, a kitten and a little mouse, and orders the nurse to cast them in a box in the sea.

 Out of pity, the nurse hides the three children amidst the reeds and leaves.
 A passing shepherd grazes nearby with his goats and a she-goat returns with an empty udder.
 The shepherd notices the three babies and takes them home to raise them.
 He also builds a tower as their house.

 Years pass, and the prince, while riding through the kingdom, sights the three children in the distance.
 He returns home to tell the queen mother that the three children were nearly identical to the one his former wife promised.
 Noticing that the children are alive, she sends the nurse to get rid of them.

 The nurse visits the three siblings and compliments their house, but it is lacking something: a branch that makes music, a magic mirror that can peer into the whole world, its princes and kingdoms, and the bird Dikjeretto, which knows the languages of men and can describe the visions that appear in the mirror.